Working Groups and Work in Progress

 Recommended Practice for Election Modeling - 1622.4

-This guidelines defines a core model of election data that supports the end-to-end process of administering an election.
+This guideline defines a core model of election data that supports the end-to-end process of administering an election.
 The model will consist of data objects common to elections, the relationships between the objects, and the minimum required attributes of each data object.
 The model will be documented using Unified Modeling Language (UML) notation to better support visualization and to avoid prescribing an implementation format for the data.
 The UML notation may also be accompanied by additional diagrams, annotation or commentary that explains specific aspects of the model or its notation.

 Election Systems Usability & Accessibility - 1622.5